auxoncorp/selfe-sys/example_application/README.md

 use case.

 ### Dependencies
-Note that `libsel4-sys-gen` and `sel4-start` are included as regular Cargo.toml dependencies.
+Note that `selfe-sys` and `sel4-start` are included as regular Cargo.toml dependencies.

 ### Language Items